SSJANSON/query-management-app/README.md

 # Query Management Application
 This is a simple **Query Management Application** where users can create queries.
-Each query will have a title, description, date, and a status (OPEN, RESOLVED).
-The application will consist of a simple frontend (UI), a backend API, and a database to persist the query data.
+Each query has a title, description, date, and a status (OPEN, RESOLVED).
+The application consists of a simple frontend (UI), a backend API, and a database to persist the query data.

 Queries in the context of an EDC (electronic data capture) system help identify and flag incorrect data entries for patients and alert effected data managers/ users when a query needs to be resolved.